NMAC’s mission calls on us to lead with race. What does that mean? What is NMAC trying to accomplish?

 - Normalize discussion about race within the HIV movement.

-- Bend the curve of new HIV infections.
+- Bend the curve of new HIV diagnoses.

 - Retain people of color living with HIV in care.